landaire/nfsync/README.md

-# fsync - synchronize local files to a remote host
+# nfsync - synchronize local files to a remote host

-fsync is a utility which watches the provided directory for changes and mirrors said changes to the remote server.
+nfsync is a utility which watches the provided directory for changes and mirrors said changes to the remote server.
 Currently the following operations are supported: